neo4j-devtools/relate/documentation/EXTENSIONS.md

 %appdata%\Local\Neo4j\Relate\Data\extensions\<APP_TYPE>
 ```
 Where `<APP_TYPE>` is one of:
-- `System` Targeting the core system API (shared across all other APIs)
+- `SYSTEM` Targeting the core system API (shared across all other APIs)
 - `WEB` Targeting the HTTP API
 - `CLI` Targeting the CLI API
 - `ELECTRON` Targeting the Electron API